Terence Gavaghan

 Terence Gavaghan MBE (1 October 1922 – 10 August 2011) was a British colonial administrator.
 As a colonial district officer in Kenya, he was responsible for six detention centres in Mwea during the Mau Mau insurrection of the 1950s.

-Gavaghan was identified by Espon Makanga as one of three colonial officers who developed the 'dilution technique': "They beat us from the day we arrived, with sticks, with their fists, kicking us with their boots.
+Gavaghan was identified by detention camp prisoner Espon Makanga as one of three colonial officers who developed the 'dilution technique' and also killed Kenyans: "They beat us from the day we arrived, with sticks, with their fists, kicking us with their boots.
 They beat us to make us work.
 They beat us to force us to confess our Mau Mau oath.
 After a year I couldn't take it any longer.
-Gavaghan had won".
+Gavaghan had won."

 Early life

 Terence Gavaghan was born on 1 October 1922 in Allahabad, India.
 His father was the Comptroller General of the Indian Civil Service.
 He died in Terence's youth.
+Gavaghan was of Irish descent.